-If you look at your wardrobe and you’re unsure of what to go for, why not try some chinos?
+If you look at your wardrobe and are unsure of what to go for, why not try some chinos?
 They’re relaxed, easy to style, and look great with anything.
-For the days where it’s too hot to wear heavy trousers or suit pants, these provide a breezy and classic alternative without looking too casual.
+For the days when it’s too hot to wear heavy trousers or suit pants, these provide a breezy and classic alternative without looking too casual.
 If you’re heading out to an event that requires you to dress up a bit, opt for darker colors like navy, charcoal, or black.
-However, if you’re just planning to hang out with friends, or you’re going to the pub, a pair of burgundy, cream, or even green is a great option to flatter a myriad of outfits.
+However, if you plan to hang out with friends or go to the pub, a pair of burgundy, cream, or green is a great option to flatter many outfits.

 3. Drawstring Trousers

 Avoid discomfort throughout the day in a pair of drawstring pants.
 Whether they are trouser material or something lightweight like joggers, these are the perfect blend of comfort and style.
 It’s an ideal option for the days when you want to look well put together without the commitment.
 Hide the securing tie by pairing them with a button-down shirt or a sweatshirt, but if you’re not afraid to show it off, rock them with a roll neck or a basic T-shirt, and you’ll reach peak luxury.
 The beauty behind these bottoms is the versatility behind them – you can wear them in a laidback setting or something more smart casual.